KojoEtornam/wireframing/README.md

 Buttons: Actionable elements like "Submit," "Cancel," or "Next" that drive the user's actions.

 Contribution to Design: Functional elements make the product interactive, guiding users toward completing tasks, and ensuring that the product performs as expected.

+                                                                            Types of Wireframes.

+Differences Between Low-Fidelity and High-Fidelity Wireframes Wireframes are essential tools in the design process, but they vary in level of detail and purpose.
+The two main types are low-fidelity and high-fidelity wireframes, each serving different stages and goals within the design workflow.

+Low-Fidelity Wireframes
+Definition
+Low-fidelity wireframes are simple, rough sketches or outlines that focus on basic layout, structure, and user flow.
+They do not include detailed design elements like color, typography, or real content.

+Characteristics
+Hand-drawn or created using basic digital tools

+Use of placeholders (e.g., boxes for images, lines for text)

+Minimal detail and interactivity

+Often in black and white or grayscale

+When to Use
+Early stages of the design process

+Brainstorming and idea generation

+Quick validation of layout and navigation

+To facilitate discussions with stakeholders without focusing on aesthetics

+Example Use Case
+Sketching out different layout options for a homepage during a planning meeting.

+High-Fidelity Wireframes
+Definition
+High-fidelity wireframes are detailed and polished representations that closely resemble the final product in terms of layout, content, and sometimes interactivity.

+Characteristics
+Digitally produced with design software (e.g., Figma, Adobe XD)

+Includes real content, images, and UI elements

+Accurate spacing, fonts, and colors (though sometimes still grayscale)

+May include interaction details or be part of a prototype

+When to Use
+Later stages of the design process

+Before development begins

+For user testing and stakeholder approval

+When a detailed visual guide is needed for developers

+Example Use Case
+Creating a detailed design of a mobile checkout screen to test usability with real users.